Work in Progress

 |

-(with Timothy KM Beatty, Marianne P Bitler, Xinzhe H Cheng, Matthew P Rabbitt) Draft available on request - use contact button below. |
+(with Timothy KM Beatty, Marianne P Bitler, Xinzhe H Cheng, Matthew P Rabbitt) Click for most recent draft.
+Revise and Resubmit at Journal of Policy Analysis and Management. |

 |